ggarra13/mrv2/docs/sphinx/en/user_docs/notes.rst

 The 'Laser' mode (set on the Annotation Panel) is provided so that you can draw non-persistent strokes that fade until they disappear over a couple of seconds.
 This can be useful for highlighting an area of the image to colleagues present in a review without you needing to continually erase or undo your strokes.

 To enter a text caption, select the 'Text' tool, click in the viewport to place the caption and start typing.
 While still typing, you can click or drag the box around.
 You can change the font from the Annotation Panel.
-Once you are happy with the text, you can "paste" it by clicking on the green cross.
+Once you are happy with the text, you can "paste" it by clicking on the green cross or pressing SHIFT + Enter.
 If you want to discard it, you can hit Escape key, or clean the text and click on the red cross.